 Not recommended for stage applications

-As you can see, the use of the grand piano leg dolly instead of the grand piano truck opens you up to much potential risk to the piano and to persons near the piano.
-While the Leg Dollies are a more affordable option, we believe in the long run the best investment is a grand piano truck.
+As you can see, the use of the leg dolly instead of the grand truck opens you up to much potential risk to the instrument and to persons near it.
+While the Leg Dollies are a more affordable option, we believe in the long run the best investment is a grand truck.

-Finally, the installation of a grand piano truck is a process best left to experienced professionals.
-Remember, piano legs must be safely removed, casters properly removed, piano legs properly re-installed onto the piano.
-The process of installation also requires a proper sequence of tasks to followed in order to ensure no damage is done to the piano or the installers.
+Finally, the installation of a grand truck is a process best left to experienced professionals.
+Remember, the instruments legs must be safely removed, casters properly removed, legs properly re-installed onto the instrument.
+The process of installation also requires a proper sequence of tasks to followed in order to ensure no damage is done to the grand or the installers.
 Finally, if important assembly or installation processes are omitted, serious damage or injury could result.
-Again, we feel purchasing your grand piano truck from Piano Movers such as your Fort Worth piano movers; PianoProsDFW is in the long run, the greatest value.
+Again, we feel purchasing your truck from Piano Movers such as your Fort Worth piano movers; PianoProsDFW is in the long run, the greatest value.